 • 45 million in the U.S. are functionally illiterate and read below a 5th-grade level.

-• Illiteracy costs American taxpayers an estimated $20 billion each year.
+• Illiteracy costs American taxpayers an estimated 20 billion dollars each year.

-• School dropouts cost our nation $240 billion in social service expenditures and lost tax revenues.
+• School dropouts cost our nation 240 billion dollars in social service expenditures and lost tax revenues.

 (Source: National Institute for Literacy, National Center for Adult Literacy, The Literacy Company, U.S. Census Bureau)